 The DOSI Climate WG aims to provide a platform to centralize information about scenarios and observations to better assess the impact of climate change on deep-sea ecosystems and to address cumulative pressures.
 The goal is to facilitate integration of this information in environmental impact assessment and management plans and in the design of Marine Protected Areas.
 We will also aim to identify high-vulnerability areas and foster interdisciplinary approaches to investigate how deep-sea ecosystems interact with climate on a functional basis.
 Both experimental and theoretical support is required to improve predictive models for this overlooked but largest component of the Earth system.

-The new working group started its activities in August 2015, , building on the COP21-related initiatives and sessions at the 14th Deep-sea Biology Symposium to build an international network.
-This new group presently has 51 members from 16 countries.
+The working group started its activities in August 2015, building on the COP21-related initiatives and sessions at the 14th Deep-sea Biology Symposium to build an international network.
+This group presently has 62 members from 18 countries.

 - A short consensus statement signed by 272 scientists was presented to key figures at COP21 on the inclusion of the deep ocean in climate discussions.
 See statement below.

-- DOSI has officially joined the Ocean and Climate Platform, a group of NGOs, scientists, academic institutions, professional associations and politicians dedicated to raising the profile of the ocean in climate negotiations.
+- In 2015, DOSI officially joined the Ocean and Climate Platform, a group of NGOs, scientists, academic institutions, professional associations and politicians dedicated to raising the profile of the ocean in climate negotiations.

 - In advance of COP 21 Levin and Le Bris published a Perspectives piece in Science called ‘The Deep Ocean Under Climate Change’.